fabiencrassat/CurriculumVitaeBundle/Resources/doc/custom_cv_file.md

 #### FollowMe block

 The FollowMe block presents site links.
-If you use [the export with Knp Snappy PDF](https://github.com/fabiencrassat/CurriculumVitaeBundle/blob/master/Resources/doc/export_to_PDF.md), this block is not export.
+If you use [an export PDF service](https://github.com/fabiencrassat/CurriculumVitaeBundle/blob/master/Resources/doc/export_to_PDF.md), this block is not export.
 ``` xml
 <curriculumVitae>
     ...